Welcome to HTBasic 2021

 LXI/GPIB Instrument Control

-HTBasic connects to instruments over IEEE-488 (GPIB/HPIB) using 3rd party interface cards.
-Plus, HTBasic also supports modern standards like LXI (Lan Extensions for Instruments) over ethernet.
-HTBasic is vendor agnostic and connects to any make of instrument as well as Data Acquisition (DAQ) cards from vendors like National Instruments and Ines.
+HTBasic controls instruments that support LXI (Lan Extensions for Instruments) over ethernet, or other interface standards like IEEE-488 (GPIB/HPIB).
+HTBasic is vendor agnostic supporting almost any make of instrument, interface, or Data Acquisition (DAQ) card from suppliers like National Instruments and Ines.

 Visual Screen Builder

-For example, a single strip chart can be configured a myriad of different ways as needed with more than a dozen core attributes and dozens of specific attributes.
-The Screen Builder application also includes widgets for keypads, pushbuttons, scrollbars, toggle buttons, and more so you can customize screens with operator-interface and data presentation without coding.
+For example, a single strip chart widget can be configured a myriad of different ways as needed with dozens of core and specific attributes.
+And there are widgets for keypads, pushbuttons, scrollbars, toggle buttons, and more so you can customize screens with operator-interfaces and data presentation.

 HTBasic emulates classic features of legacy Hewlett-Packard workstations all in a contemporary Windows user interface with toolbar, status bar, pulldown menus, scroll bars, dialog boxes, and code editor.
 You can even execute Windows commands from within HTBasic as well as user created DLLs written in C/C++ and called through an integrated DLL loader.